Jannickla/twitter/README.md

 You can change profile picture, data about yourself and tweet and delete as crazy as you'd like to.
 You can see who you follow and who follows you.

-# This App is under development - Some features might not be fully done yet.
+This App is under development - Some features might not be fully done yet.
+This app is based on a tutorial, and the purpose of following it is to learn a lot about best practise for coding in react with django as backend.
+The future plan is to extend it further than the tutorial.